Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 - Weekly subscriptions: 3% retention

-If your 6-month retention is above 45%, you are in the top quartile.
+If your 6-month retention is above 45% you're in the top quartile.
 Above 50% is elite.
-But these numbers only matter when you look at them cohort by cohort.
+These numbers only matter when you look at them cohort by cohort.
 An overall 45% retention rate could mean every cohort retains at 45%, or it could mean old cohorts retain at 60% while recent ones retain at 25%.

 Three Cohort Views Every Brand Needs